Travel.State.Gov > International Travel > Country Information > France International Travel Information

 Pedestrian accidents occur when a pedestrian steps out into the street, often when a car or motorcycle is making a turn through a pedestrian crosswalk.
 Pedestrians should be cautious and aware of traffic even when they have a green walking signal since this is no guarantee against aggressive drivers.
 Do not assume cars will stop for pedestrians in a crosswalk.

 Public Transportation: Paris has an extensive and efficient public transportation system.
 The interconnecting system of buses, subways, and commuter rails is comparable to or better than that found in major U.S. cities.
 Similar transportation systems are found in all major French cities.

 Between cities, France has extensive rail service, which is safe and reliable.
 High-speed rail links connect the major cities in France.
 Many cities are also served by frequent air service.
 Traveling by train is safer than driving.

-See our road safety page for more information.
-Visit thewebsite of the French National Tourist Office’s and national authority responsible for road safety.
+Please refer to our road safety page for more information.
+We suggest that you also visit the French National Tourist Office’s website for specific information on French driver's permits, vehicle inspection, road tax, and mandatory insurance.
 See Embassy of France’s driving in France webpage for information on using U.S. driver’s licenses in France.